Area: 1.4 million hectares / 14,000 km²

 The Arnhem Plateau is a region of spectacular stone and gorge country north and east of Kakadu National Park.
 The area is richly biodiverse, having been geologically stable for millions of years.
 It has numerous, diverse refuges that protect plants and animals from fires and climate shifts.

 The plateau has been inhabited for tens of thousands of years, and Traditional Owners represent one of the oldest ongoing civilisations on earth.
 Thousands of spectacular rock art galleries, occupation shelters and other sites of archaeological significance represent a cultural and environmental record stretching back over millennia.
-These places continue to play an important role in the cultural life of the people.
+These places continue to play an important cultural role.

 In 2008 the Bininj Kunwok clans of western Arnhem Land came together to found Warddeken Land Management Limited.
-Based at the Kabulwarnamyo outstation community, Warddeken is bringing people back onto their traditional lands to manage the country for conservation and to preserve and revitalise their traditional culture and knowledge.
+Based at the Kabulwarnamyo outstation community, Warddeken is bringing people back onto their traditional lands to manage the country for conservation and to preserve and revitalise their traditional culture.

 Our partnership with Warddeken

-Bush Heritage has worked in partnership with Warddeken Land Management since 2007 (when they were known as as the Manwurrk Rangers) to support the development and implementation of a plan of management for the Warddeken Indigenous Protected Area (Warddeken IPA).
-The plan will ensure the sustainable management of the region for conservation, and the protection of important cultural sites under the direction of the Nawardekken Traditional Owners.
+Bush Heritage has worked in partnership with Warddeken Land Management since 2007 (when they were known as as the Manwurrk Rangers) to support the development and implementation of a plan of management for the Warddeken Indigenous Protected Area (IPA).
+The plan helps ensure the sustainable management of the region for conservation, and the protection of important cultural sites under the direction of the Nawardekken Traditional Owners.

-The development of the Warddeken plan of management was a vital part of the process toward declaring the Warddeken IPA in September 2009.
+The development of the Warddeken plan of management was a vital step toward declaring the Warddeken IPA in September 2009.
 Along with the neighbouring Djelk IPA, the declaration encompasses more than two million hectares of land – an area larger than the neighbouring Kakadu National Park.

 Indigenous Protected Area status provides a way for Warddeken to protect their traditional country and conserve high-value conservation lands as part of the Australian National Reserve System.
 It also attracts ongoing funding for land management employment opportunities, which deliver tangible improvements in the health and well being of Indigenous communities.

-Bush Heritage has supported the development of effective and sustainable governance mechanisms for the management of the Warddeken IPA, as well as the establishment of a legal framework and endowment fund so supporters can help to finance conservation work within the Warddeken and Djelk IPAs into the future.
+We've supported the development of governance mechanisms for managing the Warddeken IPA, as well as the establishment of a legal framework and endowment fund so supporters can help finance conservation work.

-Bush Heritage continues to play a key role in supporting the successful implementation of the Warddeken IPA Plan of Management through funding support for management staff and coordination of on-ground conservation work.
+Bush Heritage continues to play a key role supporting the Plan of Management's implementation by helping to fund management staff and co-ordinate on-ground conservation work.